 - when you rub your tummy and talk to your baby

-You may be getting a few pains and niggles as your bump gets bigger.
-Your symptoms should be manageable, and if they're not, talk to your doctor or midwife.
+You may be getting a few aches and pains as your bump gets bigger.
+Your symptoms should be manageable, but talk to your doctor or midwife if they're not.